Skip to content

 Why Canopy Beds Work Today

-- Privacy and enclosure: ideal for limiting visual distractions.
+• Privacy and enclosure: ideal for reducing distractions and enhancing intimacy.

-- Aesthetic value: an instant focal point that elevates the room.
+• Aesthetic value: a focal point that elevates any room.

-- Climate/light control: drapes can soften drafts and reduce glare.
+• Climate/light control: drapes can reduce drafts and glare.

 Example: In a studio apartment, a slim-frame canopy with sheers creates a “room within a room,” carving out a restful corner without putting up walls.